-The Chicago Council on Global Affairs' Lester Crown Center on US Foreign Policy is a leading organization committed to influence the discourse on critical US foreign policy issues through promoting public dialog and debate, producing original analysis and developing new ideas.
+The Chicago Council on Global Affairs' Lester Crown Center on US Foreign Policy is a leading organization committed to influence the discourse on critical US foreign policy issues through promoting public dialogue and debate, producing original analysis and developing new ideas.

 The Lester Crown Center on US Foreign policy is founded on the belief that the public plays a critical role in determining the direction of US foreign policy and that an informed and engaged public is critical for an effective foreign policy making.
 We believe that the public is best served through exposure and discussion of a diverse set of perspectives and views.
 The Center brings together national policy experts and top thinkers to present and discuss their analysis and proposals with the interested public and civic leaders in public and private programs.
 The premier annual public event is the Lester Crown Distinguished Lecture on US Foreign Policy, bringing a major foreign policy figure to drive greater visibility and energize greater public discussion on a critical policy issue.

 The Center also convenes the Lester Crown National Security Roundtable, a series of high-level, private, off the record discussions between important national foreign policy makers and thought leaders and prominent civic leaders from the city and the region.